RD Virtual Card

 If you need bulk card issuance or have significant monthly volume, open a ticket describing your needs and scale — business staff will follow up directly.

 In this industry, an "enterprise channel" is often imagined as a separate product line, or a VIP discount rate negotiated privately.
-There is no second price list here, and no hidden internal rates — the fee everyone sees is the final fee.
+There is a single published standard price list and no hidden internal rates; custom rates are open only to enterprise / team accounts that reach scale, by separate application and case-by-case assessment.
 What actually matters for large customers is to first distinguish which kind of "large" you mean: a large monthly spend, or a large number of cards needed at the same time.
 These two needs run through completely different mechanisms, and confusing them leads to a misjudgment of whether you are subject to limits.
 Breaking this layer down is far more useful than simply saying "there's a dedicated channel."

 First distinguish: is your "large" about spend, or about card count?